Pleasant Valley War: Owens–Blevins Shootout

 A few days later, Andy Blevins, one of the leaders of the Graham faction, was overheard in a store in Holbrook, bragging that he had shot and killed both John Tewksbury and William Jacobs.

 Commodore Perry Owens, newly elected sheriff for Apache County, was a former cowboy turned lawman.
 At that time he was known for his skills as a gunman, being able to accurately shoot one pistol in each hand.
 He made a name for himself in his skirmishes with neighboring Apaches and Navajo.
-The Blevinses, on the other hand, were notorious for their cattle rustling activities and cold-blooded murders in and out of the territory.
+The Blevinses, in contrast, were notorious for their cattle rustling activities and cold-blooded murders in and out of the territory.
 As soon as Owens heard of the Blevins' whereabouts, he rode alone to the Blevins house in Holbrook to serve a warrant, carrying a Winchester rifle.

 Twelve members of the Blevins family were present at the house that day.
 Owens stated that he had an outstanding warrant for Andy Blevins and asked him to come out of the house.
 Blevins refused.
 His half-brother, John Blevins, came out the front door and fired a shot at Owens with a rifle.
 Owens returned fire, wounding John and killing Andy.
 A friend of the family named Mose Roberts, who was in a back room, jumped through a window at the side of the house.

 Owens, hearing the noise, ran to the side of the house and fired on Roberts, killing him.
 It is disputed as to whether Roberts was armed or not.
 Some reports indicate he was armed with a rifle, others allege that he was unarmed.
 It has also been said that he went out the window only to avoid bullets that passed into his room.
 At that moment, 15-year-old Sam Houston Blevins ran outside, armed with a pistol picked up next to the body of his brother Andy.
 Owens shot and killed him, as the boy fired on Owens; Sam died in his mother's arms.

 Witnesses said the gunfight took less than a minute; it resulted in three dead and one wounded.
 Despite being fired at, Owens was not injured.
 The afternoon made Owens a legend but further inflamed the feud.
 Owens was not indicted, and his shootings were ruled as self defense by the three coroner's juries called to review each death.
 The cases were never prosecuted, and Owens lost his position as sheriff.